Campeau v Her Majesty the Queen

 What should I do if I have been impacted?

-Please fill out this FORM and we will contact you.
+Please fill out the form at the bottom of this page and we will contact you.

 - Proposed Class-Action Lawsuit Targets ‘Negligent’ Canada Revenue Agency After CERB, CESB Hacks – HuffPost Canada